-1314.62: "...estimate the clock accuracy of the transmitting STA and to schedule wake-up time for Beacon frame reception by taking this clock accuracy into account."
+1314.62: "...estimate the clock accuracy of the transmitting STA and to schedule the time to transition from doze to awake state for Beacon frame reception by taking this clock accuracy into account."

-1756.43: "STAs that wake up and receive the Resource Allocation frame use this field to determine whether their AIDs are included within the RAW Group."
+1756.43: "STAs operating in PS mode that and receive the Resource Allocation frame use this field to determine whether their AIDs are included within the RAW Group."

-1941.62: "An intended STA identified by the RPS element should wake up before the RAW start time indicated in the RAW start time subfield of the RAW assignment subfield"
+1941.62: "An intended STA identified by the RPS element should transition from doze to awake state before the RAW start time indicated in the RAW start time subfield of the RAW assignment subfield"

-2285.43: "the Duration field value in the responding control frame from the S1G AP, the non-TIM S1G STA shall wake up to receive a Beacon frame."
+2285.43: "the Duration field value in the responding control frame from the S1G AP, the non-TIM S1G STA shall transition from doze to awake state to receive a Beacon frame."

 2292.43: "The Page slice element indicates assignment of STAs in page slices corresponding to their assigned TIMs.
-STAs within the assigned page slice wake up at corresponding TIM sequentially to receive buffered data from AP.
-In order to wake up at the appropriate TBTT to receive the Page Slice element, a STA may compute the page slice assignment to the TIMs using the length of the Page Bitmap field and the value in the Page Slice Length and Page Slice Count subfields of the Page Slice element."
+STAs within the assigned page slice transition from doze to awake state at corresponding TIM sequentially to receive buffered data from AP.
+In order to transition from doze to awake state at the appropriate TBTT to receive the Page Slice element, a STA may compute the page slice assignment to the TIMs using the length of the Page Bitmap field and the value in the Page Slice Length and Page Slice Count subfields of the Page Slice element."

 2293.7: "... they compute the length of the page slice and the corresponding TIM to

-wake up."
+transition from doze to awake state."

-2300.28: "A non-AP STA that is associated to the AP and is group sectorized capable shall wake up to read the sectorized Beacon frame if it intends to access the medium during the sectorized beacon interval."
+2300.28: "A non-AP STA that is associated to the AP and is group sectorized capable shall transition from doze to awake state to read the sectorized Beacon frame if it intends to access the medium during the sectorized beacon interval."

-2318.49: "An S1G STA that has negotiated a group AID and has not negotiated TWTs (see 10.46 (Target wake time (TWT))) shall wake up every group listen interval that corresponds ..."
+2318.49: "An S1G STA that has negotiated a group AID and has not negotiated TWTs (see 10.46 (Target wake time (TWT))) shall transition from doze to awake state every group listen interval that corresponds ..."

-2318.60: "The S1G STAs that detect this indication will wake up at the assigned beacon interval to determine the TIM and extract the assigned time slots that carry the buffered group data."
+2318.60: "The S1G STAs that detect this indication will transition from doze to awake state at the assigned beacon interval to determine the TIM and extract the assigned time slots that carry the buffered group data."

-2356.6: "An EMA AP shall include a nontransmitted BSSID profile in the DTIM beacon of that BSS so that STAs associated to that AP can receive the profile (and any updates to the BSS configuration) without having to wake up for additional beacons."
+2356.6: "An EMA AP shall include a nontransmitted BSSID profile in the DTIM beacon of that BSS so that STAs associated to that AP can receive the profile (and any updates to the BSS configuration) without having to transition from doze to awake state to receive additional beacons."

-2358.8: "so that STAs associated to that AP can receive the changes in the DTIM beacon without having to wake up for additional Beacon frames or S1G Beacon frames between the DTIM beacons"
+2358.8: "so that STAs associated to that AP can receive the changes in the DTIM beacon without having to transition from doze to awake state for additional Beacon frames or S1G Beacon frames between the DTIM beacons"

-2385.58: "STAs in WNM sleep mode can wake up as infrequently as once every WNM sleep interval to check whether the corresponding TIM bit is set or group addressed traffic is pending."
+2385.58: "STAs in WNM sleep mode can transition from doze to awake state as infrequently as once every WNM sleep interval to check whether the corresponding TIM bit is set or group addressed traffic is pending."

-2391.27: "If the SI is nonzero, a STA using scheduled SP shall first wake up at the service start time to receive downlink individually addressed and/or GCR-SP group addressed BUs buffered and/or to receive polls from the AP or HC.
-The STA shall wake up subsequently at a fixed time interval equal to the SI."
+2391.27: "If the SI is nonzero, a STA using scheduled SP shall first transition from doze to awake state at the service start time to receive downlink individually addressed and/or GCR-SP group addressed BUs buffered and/or to receive polls from the AP or HC.
+The STA shall transition from doze to awake state subsequently at a fixed time interval equal to the SI."

-2391.44: "If the SI is nonzero, the STA shall wake up at a subsequent time when the following is true:"
+2391.44: "If the SI is nonzero, the STA shall transition from doze to awake state at a subsequent time when the following is true:"

-2394.35: "If a STA has set up a scheduled SP, it shall automatically wake up at each SP."
+2394.35: "If a STA has set up a scheduled SP, it shall automatically transition from doze to awake state at each SP."